 The following are some very important facts about KeyDB replication:

-- A master can have multiple slaves.
+- A master can have multiple replicas.

 - It is possible to use replication to avoid the cost of having the master writing the full dataset to disk: a typical technique involves configuring your master

-Safety of replication when master has persistence turned off
+#Safety of replication when master has persistence turned off

-In setups where KeyDB replication is used, it is strongly advised to have persistence turned on in the master and in the slaves.
+In setups where KeyDB replication is used, it is strongly advised to have persistence turned on in the master and in the replicas.
 When this is not possible, for example because of latency concerns due to very slow disks, instances should be configured to avoid restarting automatically after a reboot.

 - We have a setup with node A acting as master, with persistence turned down, and nodes B and C replicating from node A.